perlwasm/talk-perlcic-2020/index.md

 Note:
 What makes sense here I think is to write some XS to implement the call and attach functionality of Func objects.
+We can use the same any_ptr technique to make attached functions quite fast.
 There really isn't any beneift to rewriting the entire API in XS.
 I think it would probably be counter productive in fact.
-This is exactly what XS is good for though, which is extending the language.
+This is exactly what XS is good for though, which is extending the Perl programming language itself.

 This module should be optionally installed when a compiler is available, and a fallback to the current FFI implementation if it isn't.